Iridreth/Steam-CSS-Patcher-Linux/README.md

 - Hide the Left Column
 - Safely backup, restore, and clean up CSS changes

-⚠️ Use at your own risk — Steam updates may overwrite CSS files at any time. ⚠️

 Make sure to keep a backup of the original.
 On my Arch system it can be found here:

     ~/.steam/steam/steamui/css/chunk~2dcc5aaf7.css